 Cover Type Relevance Why It Matters Typical Limit

-Business Interruption Recommended Replaces lost income if your business is unable to operate due to an insured event - fire at your premises, major tool theft, or vehicle accident.
-For sole traders, this is particularly important as you have no backup income source.
+Business Interruption Recommended Replaces lost revenue when an insured event - fire at your premises, major tool theft, or vehicle write-off - stops you from trading.
+Sole traders with no fallback income stream are especially vulnerable during extended downtime.
 12 months revenue

-Cyber Liability Optional Covers costs if your business systems are hacked or customer data is compromised.
-Relevant if you store customer information digitally, process payments online, or use cloud-based job management software. $100K - $500K
+Cyber Liability Optional Covers the costs of a data breach or cyber attack on your business systems.
+Worth considering if you store customer payment details digitally or rely on cloud-based job management platforms. $100K - $500K

 Business Insurance Providers for Plumbers

-These Australian business insurance providers offer policies suited to plumbing and gasfitting businesses.
+These Australian insurers offer policies designed for plumbing and gasfitting businesses of all sizes.

 BizCover